avnomad/dop-parser/readme.md

 reach 100% code coverage.
 In our case, this translates to tests ensuring correct behaviour on input that contains syntax errors.

-Then priorities and associativities need to implemented for prefix and postfix operators.
+Then priorities and associativities need to be implemented for prefix and postfix operators.

 In the long run, more interesting features can be added, like expressions that evaluate to operators instead of values.